Are you pregnant and wondering if you should stop working? Here are the top signs to stop working during pregnancy and reasons you should.

 1. Preterm complications

 Your doctor might also pull you out of work if you’re having issues with dilation, your mucus plug, or any symptoms that might lead to pre-eclampsia.
-For instance, while I didn’t have pre-eclampsia, my levels were close enough that my doctor had to monitor my urine for a few days.
+For instance, you may not have pre-eclampsia, but your levels could be close enough that she’ll monitor your urine for a few days.

-By the way, do you need a checklist of all the things to do before the baby is born?
-Join my newsletter and download your printable checklist below—at no cost to you:
+Free printables: Do you need a checklist of all the things to do before the baby is born?
+Join my newsletter and grab your printable checklist below—at no cost to you:

 2. You have a high-risk pregnancy